suarezgenaro/seda/docs/joss/paper.md

 ---

 # Summary
-Brown dwarfs and extrasolar gas giant planets exhibit complex, dynamic atmospheres that undergo diverse physical and chemical processes, including disequilibrium chemistry, cloud formation, and variability, which depend on fundamental properties such as temperature, age, and metallicity [e.g., @Marley_Robinson2015].
+Brown dwarfs and extrasolar gas giant planets exhibit complex, dynamic atmospheres that undergo diverse physical and chemical processes, including disequilibrium chemistry, cloud formation, auroral activity, and variability, which depend on fundamental properties and observational factors such as temperature, age, metallicity, rotation period, and  viewing geometry [e.g., @Marley_Robinson2015;@Biller2017;@Vos_etal2017].
 These atmospheres also exhibit a rich diversity of chemical species, including water, methane, ammonia, carbon monoxide, carbon dioxide, and silicates [e.g., @Kirkpatrick2005;@Cushing_etal2006].
-Studying the chemistry and physics of these atmospheres provides insights not only into the atmospheric processes that govern their behavior, but also into the formation and evolution of these objects.
+Studying the chemistry and physics of these atmospheres provides insights not only into the atmospheric processes that govern their behavior, but also into the formation and evolution of these objects [e.g, @Luhman2012].
 In the long term, understanding these atmospheric conditions is essential for characterizing potential habitable worlds with next-generation observatories and for contextualizing the uniqueness of our own.

 We introduce `SEDA` (Spectral Energy Distribution Analyzer), a versatile open-source Python package for forward modeling of observations of ultracool objects, such as brown dwarfs, directly imaged exoplanets, and low-mass stars.